kahsh/kahsh/doc/init.md

 4d) CentOS

-Copy dilithiumd.init to /etc/init.d/dilithiumd.
-Test by running "service dilithiumd start".
+Copy kahshd.init to /etc/init.d/kahshd.
+Test by running "service kahshd start".

-Using this script, you can adjust the path and flags to the dilithiumd program by setting the DILITHIUMD and FLAGS environment variables in the file /etc/sysconfig/dilithiumd.
+Using this script, you can adjust the path and flags to the kahshd program by setting the DILITHIUMD and FLAGS environment variables in the file /etc/sysconfig/kahshd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------